 Sample data returned from LT_WF_ABANDONED_CART

-Once you are done setting up your list and output set criteria in Tessitura you can start working on setting up your automated campaign in WordFly.
-Learn more
+After you have set up your list and output set criteria in Tessitura, you can set up your automation in WordFly.

 The following sql finds customers with an abandoned cart created within the last day.
 An abandoned cart is defined as a cart where there is no order associated with the cart and no other order has been created by the customer after the cart was created.
 Use this script to find subscribers who have abandoned carts as you finish testing your triggered campaign setup.